pgroene/ASPNETCoreScheduler/README.md

 # ASPNETCoreScheduler

-Domo code for blog posts:
+Demo code for background processing and scheduling with IHostedService.
+Blog posts on how to use the code:

 [ASP.NET Core background processing](https://pgroene.wordpress.com/2018/02/21/asp-net-core-background-processing/)